wustep/chorus/README.md

 **Leaflet**: Leaflet.js map and draw tools

-- note, only leaflet was transferred to chorus v1.1, rest are still v0 and stored in the _v0 folder.
+- Note: only MIDI / Leaflet so far is available in main chorus.
+Use /v0/ to run others.
+Rest are being ported!

 # usage
-See public/chorus/test.html for an example usage and rules
+- See public/chorus/test.html for an example usage and rules